lucaswhitman/libary-api/README.md

 # Library-API
 This is a sample API built with the Go programming language.
-It is built on top of PostgreSQL and GMux
+It is built on top of PostgreSQL and GMux.
+It is configured for Docker and Kubernetes.

 ## Requirements
 In order to run this application locally you'll need to have a PostgreSQL instance, and Go installed.